Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Re-add_Storage_Node_to_Ceph.md

 ## Zap OSDs

 **IMPORTANT:** Only do this if unable to wipe the node prior to rebuild.
+For example, when a storage node unintentionally goes down and needs to be rebuilt.

 **`NOTE`** The commands in the Zapping OSDs section must be run on a node running `ceph-mon`.
 Typically these are `ncn-s001`, `ncn-s002`, and `ncn-s003`.